-Generating social buzz around your event is fundamental for (a) driving attendance and (b) educating your guests on your agenda and offerings beforehand, which helps set proper expectations.
 In-the-know attendees offer strong lead gen potential as they’ve already given your product or service the first pass just by attending.

-At the event: Scan and engage your attendees
+At the Event: Scan and Engage Attendees

 If you’ve taken all the preliminary steps to build a great attendee pool and get them excited, your next (big) task is to orchestrate strategic interactions.
 While CEIR reports that 81% of B2B event attendees have buying power, not all of them do, nor will that whole group be on the high end of the buying spectrum.
 So your attendee engagement strategy to lead generation should be composed of three pillars.